jnjosh/jnjosh.com/content/now.md

 +++
-title = "Now"
+title = "What I'm Doing Now"

 +++
-# What I'm doing now

 This is a [now page](http://nownownow.com/about), last updated on August 2026.